Looking for the tutorial that actually works? Here’s the one!

 It looks like when you run homestead up, it aborts nested VM during initialization process.
 When it starts VM again, VM needs you to select the mode in which it should run, but since you don’t see this GUI screen, you have no idea what’s going on and why you see only Connection timeout while Ubuntu inside VirtualBox is waiting patiently for you input (selection from start menu).

-After more testing of this workaround I realized it doesn’t work every time and that the main problem is in VirtualBox and its bad support for nested virtual machines.
+After more testing of this workaround I realized it didn’t work every time and the main problem is VirtualBox and its bad support for nested virtual machines.

 So in order to run Laravel you need A LOT of resources.

 With Vagrant running directly from Mac OS X, you save step 1 and 2 and run only VirtualBox and Ubuntu (Homestead) inside as VM.

 There is of course another way.
 Drop Homestead and install Laravel manually (not that hard at all).
 I tried this with Ubuntu on VMware Fusion.
 But it is somehow slower especially when you use PhpStorm.
 So I gave up with experiments and settled with the solution described above.

 If you followed my steps you have a brand new virtual machine installed, configured and running in VirtualBox.
 This virtual machine is ready for development, because it contains PHP, HHVM, Nginx, MySQL, Postgres, Node (With Bower, Grunt, and Gulp), Redis, Memcached, Beanstalkd, Laravel Envoy, Fabric and HipChat Extension.

 I don’t even know what all this means, but I know I have it ready so I don’t need to configure it myself, which is a huge time saver (EDIT: Not really, compared to the setup of nginx with php on Ubuntu, you won’t save so much time, but it’s neat.)